Craig Tyzzer

 Craig Tyzzer is an Australian tennis coach and a former ATP tennis player from 1979 to 1983.
-He is the current coach of Ashleigh Barty since 2016.
+He coached Ashleigh Barty from 2016 - 2022 when she retired.

 Coaching career

 He won the WTA Coach of the Year award in 2019.
 In preparation for Barty's return from an 11-month break, Tyzzer arranged matches with male tennis players in the lead-up to the 2021 Australian Open.